Why do you need to list your products on Amazon? Obviously to sell. How do you sell your products? Simply by listing?

 Remember that those who search on Amazon are ready to purchase, which can impact which keywords they use to search.

 To find the relevant keywords, you need to do proper keyword research.
-Include those keywords in your title, description, bullet points, and also in the backend.
+Include those keywords in your title, description, bullet points, and also in backend.

 But, remember, don't overdo it.
 You've enough places to insert your keywords, add the most relevant and targeted keywords.